remko/age-plugin-se/README.md

 ## Requirements

-This plugin requires macOS 13 (Ventura).

-To generate identity files and decrypt encrypted files, you need a Mac with a Secure Enclave processor.
+To generate identity files and decrypt encrypted files, you need a Mac running macOS 13 (Ventura) with a Secure Enclave processor.

-For encrypting files, a Secure Enclave processor is not necessary.
+For encrypting files, you need macOS 13 (Ventura), Linux, or Windows.
+A Secure Enclave processor is not necessary.

 ## Installation